 Do you know why I have an M3?
 Car reviews and comparisons.
 It’s true – in the 90s and early 2000s, Car & Driver would always pit 3ers and 5ers against everything from a 911 to a Cadillac, and they would win.
 Along the way, something like this Lexus IS 500 would easily be vanquished.
 Issue consumed and tossed – also-ran cars forgotten.

 But now I’m on the other side – working diligently to find the soul in every vehicle.
-The IS 500 has a big one, and if you give me 2,000 words, I’ll explain why it’s not the best, yet so very lust-worthy in spite if it.
+The IS 500 has a big one, and if you give me 2,000 words, I’ll explain why it’s not the best, yet so very lust-worthy in spite of it.

 In other words, I’m going to contradict myself a lot.
 Just trust me.